ericsonga/APCSAReview/_sources/Unit10-Recursion/rParsonsPractice.rst

    :practice: T
    :adaptive:

    The following method should repeat the passed-in string a set number of times -- so repeatThis("hi", 3) should return "hihihi".
 But the blocks have been mixed up and include two extra blocks that are not needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the Check button to check your solution.</p>
+Click the Check button to check your solution.
    -----
    public static String repeatThis(String s, int i)
    {